eliotsykes/rack-zippy/README.md

 Follow the installation instructions above and rack-zippy will serve any static assets, including gzipped assets, from your application's public/ directory and will respond with sensible caching headers.

+## Troubleshooting

+### I'm seeing the error `'assert_index': No such middleware to insert before: ActionDispatch::Static (RuntimeError)`

+Check your environment (in config/environments/) does not have serve_static assets set to false:

+    config.serve_static_assets = false # Oops!
+Should be set to true for rack-zippy

 ## Contributing

 1. Fork it